 If the complainant wants to make a formal complaint or if the informal complaint mechanism has not led to a satisfactory outcome for the complainant, the formal complaint mechanism should be used to resolve the matter.

 The designated person who initially received the complaint will refer the matter to the Global Safeguarding Focal Point to instigate a formal investigation.
 The notifier of any suspected violence/abuse reports immediately via e-mail safeguarding@light-for-the-world.org.

-The Global Safeguarding Focal Point may investigate with the matter jointly with a Case Management Team or refer the case to an external investigator.
-If there is a Workers' Council in place at the location where the incident occurred, it has to be involved.
+The Global Safeguarding Focal Point may investigate with the matter him/herself jointly with the Case Management Team or refer to an external investigator.
+If there is a 'workers council' in place at the location where the incident occurred, it has to be involved.